isovector/certainty-by-construction/src/book/3-proofs.lagda.md

       where open ≡-Reasoning
 ```

-Nevertheless, we can persevere and fill in the bottom hole using our `+-suc`
+Nevertheless, we can persevere and fill in the bottom hole using our `def:+-suc`
 lemma from just now:

 ```agda